SantoshSrinivas79/meteor-breadcrumb-plugin/README.md

 # Usage

-* You need to add two parameters to your iron routes which are `parent` and `title`
+* You need to add two parameters to your flow routes which are `parent` and `title`

-## 1. Example Iron Route with multiple levels
+## 1. Example Flow Router with multiple levels

 ### In this example the Breadcrumb would look or the url `/dashboard/analytics/books` like: `Dashboard / Analytics / Category Books`

 ```
 // Default title
-Router.configure({
+FlowRouter.configure({
   title: 'My Site'
 });

 // Level 0
-Router.route('/', {
+FlowRouter.route('/', {
   name: 'dashboard',
-  template: 'dashboard',
   title: 'Dashboard'
 });

 // Level 1
-Router.route('/dashboard/analytics', {
+FlowRouter.route('/dashboard/analytics', {
   name: 'dashboard.analytics',
-  template: 'dashboardAnalytics',
   parent: 'dashboard', // this should be the name variable of the parent route
   title: 'Analytics'
 });

 // Level 2
-Router.route('/dashboard/analytics/books', {
+FlowRouter.route('/dashboard/analytics/books', {
   name: 'dashboard.analytics.books',
-  template: 'dashboardAnalyticsBooks',
   parent: 'dashboard.analytics', // this should be the name variable of the parent route
   title: 'Category Books'
 });